Incorporate SGLT2 Inhibition into Physiologically Based Glucose-Insulin Model Using SimBiology Model Builder

 SimBiology Model Builder lets you export the model to various file formats.
 You can:

 Export the model to the MATLAB workspace.
 Once the model is in the workspace, you can work on it programmatically.
-For more command-line examples, see Build Models.
+For more command-line examples, see Build and Verify Models.

 Export the model to an SBML file.